DaveCTurner/davecturner.github.io/_posts/2017-08-18-observability-in-paxos.markdown

 recently in a warning state (for reasons other than this one) as this propagates warnings across the whole cluster.

+### Configuration

+Health, as described above, focusses on failures affecting a single node, but there are some failure modes that may affect more than one node in the cluster.
+For example, in a three-node cluster it may happen that two of the nodes share a power supply or other vital infrastructure.
+It is worth checking that the system's configuration is not exposed to this sort of multi-node failure mode, and notifying operators to reconfigure it if such a risk is identified.

 ### Latency

 Another latent fault to watch out for is to do with (hoho) latency.
 High